Design of the Weed Manager System

 a way that is consistent with the policies of the

 Required Specific Features

-Many assessments can be entered
+With Weed Manager, many assessments can be entered

-for a single occurrence (consistent with
+for a single occurrence.

 Many treatments can be entered for a single occurrence.